DawidCiechowski/DJango/README.md

-# Personal Blog using DJango
+# Basic Website using Django

 ## Table of Contents